 We receive many emails from patients who have undergone numerous spinal procedures.
 These people are in continued pain and are looking for help.
-Because of the complexities of spinal surgery, especially in patients with numerous procedures, this question must be answered following a physical examination and consultation where realistic healing options can be discussed.
+Because of the complexities of spinal surgery, especially in patients with numerous procedures, this question, “can stem cell therapy help me with my failed back surgery diagnosis?” must be answered following a physical examination and consultation where realistic healing options can be discussed.

 The more surgeries the worse off the patient

 Some people will get benefit eventually from surgery.
 Some will not.
 Doctors, including those from the University of Bern in Switzerland published their research findings (1) on patients who had to undergo multiple spinal surgeries.
 When they examined patients 12 months after their last surgery they found that the more surgeries a patient had, the less likely they would have clinical success.

 The Swiss doctors warned that when suggesting to patients further spinal surgeries, the patients needed to be advised that the outcome may not be good and that they, the patient, should set realistic expectations so as not to be discouraged by poor surgical outcomes.